dhananjaygr/Microsoft-defender-for-Endpoint/Instructions/Labs/Lab-01.md

 1. On the **Review + create** page, select **Create**.

-1. After the policy is created, you will be able to view it in the **MDM Security Baseline | Profiles section**.
+1. After the policy is created, you will be able to view it in the **MDM Security Baseline | Profiles** section.

     ![Picture 1](../Media/securitybaseline1.png)